No, you didn’t read that wrong, and no, this is not a drill.

 How do I run comps now with the MLS Sales Data returning [and how reliable is it in comparison to Public Record]?

-When you run comps, you want to see the figures from properties that have sold within 0.5 miles radius of your target property.
+When you run comps, you want to see the figures from properties that have sold within a 0.5-mile radius of your target property.
 The following data is good to use in comps:

-A Failed Listing means a property was unable to sell on the MLS through the listing agent.
-This data is a good indicator that the property owner has motivation to sell.
+A Failed Listing means the property was unable to sell on the MLS through the listing agent.
+This data is a good indicator that the property owner is motivated to sell.

 Where do I see sales prior to the last sale?